-The stepping stone of wealth formation is savings, which is decided by a person’s level of income.
-The higher the income of a person, the higher is his capacity to save, because the rise in income increases the propensity to save and decreases the propensity to consume.
+The stepping stone of wealth formation is savings, which is decided by a person’s income level.
+The higher the income of a person, the higher is his capacity to save because the rise in income increases the propensity to save and decreases the propensity to consume.
 It can also be said that it is not a person’s ability to save that encourages him to save money, but the willingness to save forces him to do so.
 The willingness depends on some factors like his concern or financial background, etc.

 Definition of Investment

-The process of investing something is known as an Investment.
-It could be anything, i.e. money, time, efforts or other resources that you exchange to earn returns in future.
+The process of investing in something is known as an Investment.
+It could be anything, i.e. money, time, effort or other resources, that you exchange to earn returns in future.
 When you purchase an asset with the hope that it will grow and give good returns in the coming years, it is an investment.
 Present consumption should be foregone to obtain higher returns later.

-The ultimate purpose that works behind the investment is the creation of wealth which can be in the form of appreciation in capital, interest earnings, dividend income, rental income.
-Investment can be made in different investment vehicles like stocks, bonds, mutual funds, commodities, options, currency, deposit account or any other securities or assets.
+The ultimate purpose that works behind the investment is the creation of wealth which can be in the form of appreciation in the capital, interest earnings, dividend income, and rental income.
+Investment can be made in different investment vehicles like stocks, bonds, mutual funds, commodities, options, currency, deposit accounts or any other securities or assets.

 As investment always comes with a risk of losing money, but it is also true that you can reap more money with the same investment vehicle.
-It has a productive nature; that helps in the economic growth of the country.
+It has a productive nature; that helps the country’s economic growth.

 Key Differences Between Savings and Investment